Green Smoothie Gourmet

 Ingredients

 • Almond flour.
-Almond flour is the healthiest source of protein and is only one ingredient, ground nuts which are rich in pure protein and healthy fats and is far more nutritious than processed protein powder.
+Almond flour is a healthy source of protein and more nutritious than processed protein powder.

 • Cocoa powder.
-Provides deep chocolate flavor and nutrients.
+Provides chocolate flavor and nutrients.

 • Vanilla, Salt.
 Both add flavor and minerals.